Feast of the Assumption: Celebrating Mary’s Ascension

 The roots of the Feast of the Assumption go way back to early Christianity.
 It started as the Feast of the Dormition in the East and made its way to the West by the 7th century, getting renamed to the Assumption by the 9th century.

-This feast marks the day when the was taken to heaven, body and soul, at the end of her life.
+This feast marks the day when the Virgin Mary was taken up to heaven, body and soul, at the end of her life.
 Although it wasn’t officially defined until the mid-20th century, the belief in her assumption was already a common tradition, deeply embedded in the writings and thoughts of saints over the centuries (Catholic News Agency).

 In Latino communities, this day is celebrated with colorful processions, fancy decorations, and joyful gatherings.
-People come together to honor Mary’s ascension with various , from attending mass to joining in community feasts.
-These celebrations are not just about religion but also about cultural pride, blending faith with the rich traditions of Latino heritage.
+People come together to honor Mary’s ascension with various traditional practices, from attending mass to joining in community feasts.
+These are not just about religion but also about cultural pride, blending faith with the rich traditions of Latino heritage.
 For more on how this day is celebrated in different regions, check out our section on festivals in Latin America.

 Dogma of the Assumption